nbtk/tsubame/README.md

 ### hop_limit

 Maximum number of hops.
-It must be 1 to 64 integer.
+It must be an integer between 1 to 64.
 You should specify the minimum number of hops required to reach the target.

 ### count

 Number of probe packets to each hop.
-It must be must be 1 to 4 integer.
+It must be an integer between 1 to 4.

 ### ident

 Identifier for parallel execution.
-When running in parallel, a unique value must be set in each context.
-It must be length 2 bytes array.
-If default or set None, uses PID.
+For parallel execution, a unique value must be set in each context.
+It must be a bytes type value of size 2.
+If it is set None, the PID will be used.

 ## Result Structure